jsandovalortega/cse15l-lab-reports/blogpost:lab1.md

 # Lab Report 1

 ## command ```cd```
 1. Share an example of using the command with no arguments <br /> Using ```cd``` as a command with no arguments does not do anything.
 This was the result since this command changes directories given an argument, however there was no argument.
-This was not an error The working directory was ```/home```.
+This was not an error.
+The working directory was ```/home```.
 2. Share an example of using the command with a path to a directory as an argument. <br /> Using ```cd``` as a command with a path to a directory changes the directory to the argument given.
 This is exactly how the command should work and no errors are present.
 The working directory after the command was ```/lecture1```.
 3. Share an example of using the command with a path to a file as an argument. <br /> Using ```cd``` as a command with a path to a file as an argument causes an error, specifically ```bash: cd: Hello.class: Not a directory```.
 This error occurred since ```cd``` works specifically with directories.
 The working directory stayed the same as before ```/lecture1```.